MedSkillBuilder Logo

 Common Medical Prefixes to Practice First

 Prefixes usually appear at the beginning of a term.
-They often describe speed, amount, location, time, number, or direction.
+They often describe speed, amount, location, time, number, direction, or relationship.

 brady-